MathildeAguiar/docs_internship/journal.md

 - [ ] Use the chinook database as a reference to keep working on the collection de disques website.
 Be careful on how we could use it to do a transposition to the final website.
 - [ ] Keep working on the interface sketches.
 - [ ] "Test" my interfaces on my teacher mom to see if it would be easy to use

+* I transposed the chinook database for our use with teachers.
+* I sketch 2 more interfaces.

+*I forgot to update it here oops*

+### 26/05/21:

+* I started working on the bootstrap part.
+I tried different options but I still struggle to get what I want.
+* I added new queries corresponding to some teacher's needs.
+I want to display the results in a table using **render_table()** from bootstrap flask.
+However I still need to manage it properly.

+### 27/05/21:

+* I changed some things in my mock-ups.
+I added some few animations.
+Almost all the mock-usps first version are ready to get tested by the teacher.
+* Still managing the way bootstrap side navs are displayed.

+### 28/05/21:

+* I cleaned the code with a better architecture.
+* I'm still trying to display the bootstrap the way I want with using at most the bootstrap flask.
+* I finished the first animated/linked version of the mock-ups.
+Testing them on the teacher this Sunday.